|

 March 19, 2002

-Surrounded by freezing wind, Bill Gallagher is perched on the edge of a rocky ridge that’s so high he can see clear to Manhattan.
-He’s standing
+of a rocky ridge that’s so high he can see clear to Manhattan.
+He’s

 around and staring into the sky.
 He’s busy.

-Gallagher is counting raptors, or birds of prey, as a volunteer for the Hawk Migration Association of North America.
-The big birds use the same flyways each
+the Hawk Migration Association of North America.
+The big birds use the same

-year, so counting them during spring and fall migrations helps monitor their population trends.
+year, so counting them during spring and fall migrations helps monitor their

 AS PARKS GROW, SO DO THEIR NEEDS